 This can be a lot to take in, and I get that!
 I was very overwhelmed by this whole idea a few years ago.
 And now, it’s something that I am passionate about and believe in so much.
 So, I broke down each love language with examples of how to put each language into practice:

-The goal of this post was to share my passion about love and communication and explain how my boyfriend and I make our relationship work, what we do or don’t do probably won’t work for everyone – and that’s okay!
+The goal of this post was to share my passion for love and communication and explain how my boyfriend and I make our relationship work, what we do or don’t do probably won’t work for everyone – and that’s okay!
 I just hope this doesn’t come across as preachy because that was not the intention of this piece!

 As well as even though I focused mainly on couples, the love languages make a world of difference in all other relationships in your life; including your family, your friendships, and yourself.

-Another thing related to communication, but not quite the love languages, that I wanted to mention is that using “I” statements as opposed to “you” statements make a world of a difference in avoiding huge fights or accusations.
+Another thing related to communication, but not quite the love languages, that I wanted to mention is that using “I” statements as opposed to “you” statements makes a world of a difference in avoiding huge fights or accusations.
 For example, saying “I feel like you don’t appreciate me” as opposed to “you don’t appreciate me”.
 Do you see the difference?
 One opens up an avenue for discussion and one opens up defensiveness, deflection, and fighting.
 Plus, it just seems kinder.
 If you’re one to use “you” statements when trying to communicate, try replacing those with “I” statements instead and see what happens!

 Do you know what your love language(s) is?
 How do you make it something you’re mindful about every day?